textpattern/textpattern.github.io/installation/index.md

 [^3]: If you don't see this screen, check your URL path.
 Should it be `https` or `www.`?
 Did you install in a sub-directory?
 Is there a typo?

-[^4]: You can change the UI language any time after setup in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel).
+[^4]: You can change the UI language any time after setup in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel).

 ### Step 1: Set database details